The T3 Uptake Thyroid Lab Test

 The truth is that many doctors will order whatever “thyroid panel” is available simply because they are given a panel from the lab company.

-And this lab company is typically filled with a bunch of relatively useless thyroid lab tests such as T3 uptake, total T4, and the TSH.
+And this lab company is typically filled with a bunch of relatively useless thyroid lab tests such as T3 uptake, total T4, and TSH.

-A huge warning sign that your doctor isn't that knowledgable about thyroid function is if they order the T3 uptake or total T4 lab test without the thyroid lab tests we are going to discuss below.
+A huge warning sign that your doctor isn’t that knowledgeable about thyroid function is if they order the T3 uptake or total T4 lab test without the thyroid lab tests we are going to discuss below.

 I’ve discussed why you should avoid certain physicians, including endocrinologists, in previous articles.